Dexterowski/DXPUZZLES2024_DevLog/content/news/what-is-dxpuzzles/index.md

 When I noticed problems with game synchronization I realized that I propably couldn't do i t all by myself from scratch.
 At that time I didn't know yet that the [P2P](https://pl.wikipedia.org/wiki/Peer-to-peer) network model was one of the bigger obstacles for me, and this game should be made on a [Server-Auth](https://www.gabrielgambetta.com/client-server-game-architecture.html) model.

 So, I returned to programming in Garry's Mod and finishing that project.
 Only gamemode, map isn't finished to todays day.
-I fixed bunch of bugs and wanted to bring it to a playable state.
+I fixed bunch of bugs and wanted to bring it to a playable state but for now I think it will need a lot of tweaking